 Thank you for reading our post on the sky exposure plane.

 We hope this was helpful.
 Please leave questions or comments below.
-If you would like to discuss a specific project you can Contact Fontan Architecture directly.
-Or learn more about our New York Architecture Firm.
+If you would like to discuss a specific project you can contact us directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.